 "I live in Denmark, where I am a researcher in migration, education and culture.
 I also work as a freelance communication associate and organizer for multicultural events.
 I am a migrant working for migrants!
 In early 2013 at the age of 27, I left Greece because I wanted to do my Masters in Denmark.
 My main goal, though, was to pursue better life opportunities in order to help my family financially.

-My first impressions of Denmark were quite negative; I felt no connection to the people and the culture whatsoever.
+When I first arrived in Denmark, my first impressions were quite negative; I felt no connection to the people and the culture whatsoever.
 Yet, after four and a half years, not only have my impressions changed, I have changed too — for the better, I hope.
 I observed and understood the Danish culture and way of thinking and I softened my views and my reactions towards the seemingly "peculiar" things that were happening around me.

 I have my personal culture though, I don't feel that I am fully assimilated into the Danish culture nor that I kept my Greek culture intact.
 I have expanded beyond these stereotypes.
 I still miss the Greek warmth though, not only the weather but the warmth of the people.